Jesterhearts/hop-hash/README.md

 ## Implementation Notes & Quirks
 Some non-obvious micro-optimizations are used to improve performance:

-- **`memset` for Initialization**: The `HopInfo` arrays are initialized using `memset(0)` rather than `alloc_zeroed`.
+- **`ptr::write_bytes` for Initialization**: The `HopInfo` arrays are initialized using `ptr::write(0)` rather than `alloc_zeroed`.
 On my machine, this showed a benchmark improvement of up to 30%, and was kept for that reason.
 - **Load Factor Choice**: The table doesn't support a load factor of 87.5% (7/8).
 While easy to implement, it showed no significant benchmark impact, so the slightly higher memory usage was not deemed worth it.
-- **Bucket 0 Optimization**: During lookups, bucket 0 is *always* checked unconditionally.
-Testing revealed that this bucket is almost always occupied, and checking it first skips the overhead of looking up the neighborhood bitmap, improving performance for the common case where an item is in its ideal bucket.
+- **Bucket 0 Optimization**: During lookups, bucket 0 is _always_ checked unconditionally.
+Testing
+  revealed that this bucket is almost always occupied, and checking it first skips the overhead of looking up the neighborhood info, improving performance for the common case where an item is in its ideal bucket.

 ## Choosing a Neighborhood Size